tomcam/mb/website/docs/theme-architecture.md

   responsive.css
   theme-dark.css
 * wide vs. pillar: THIS NEEDS UPDATING
+  - 11/23/20: bind.css files are identical, but not sidebar*.css files
   - Most themes are based on Textual.
   - Textual can be either wide or pillar style.
 It defauls to wide.
   - To make it pillar style,